As a business, how you create, structure and define content will determine your success in today’s digital eco system.

 Leads and revenue begin with engagement on a social platform and content is the fundamental driver for visibility.

-Thinking about content strategically requires your business to identify who your targeting (persona or customer) and how, when and where you want to reach them: Blog, LinkedIn, Facebook, Tumblr, Slideshare, Twitter, YouTube: the list is almost endless.
+Thinking about content strategically requires your business to identify who your targeting (persona or customer) and how, when and where you want to reach them: Blog, LinkedIn, Facebook, Tumblr, Slideshare, Twitter, YouTube.

 An Editorial Calendar helps you to identify key content marketing objectives and tactics.
 You can start crude: napkin on the dinner table, or notes on your iPhone or in a more systematic way using a Spreadsheet or a Dedicated Document.